-Code Description PLO1 Describe, interpret and evaluate performance texts from a range of critical and theoretical perspectives PLO2 Engage in independent and group research as part of the processes of experimentation and creating new theatre works.
-PLO3 Envisage and articulate the performance potential implied by a playscript or text PLO4 Analyse and evaluate their work and the work of others in an appropriate critical framework; PLO5 Exercise independent judgement, undertake investigations, select and present cogent conclusions about a given body of information and engage in rational informed debate PLO6 Engage in performance and production of a script based on an acquisition and understanding of appropriate performance and production vocabularies, skills, structures and working methods.
-PLO7 Work collaboratively to make new work or original interpretations of extant work, both in ensemble and individual contexts, as a creative practitioner in an identified role and in a range of theatre contexts.
-PLO8 Effect significant communication with an audience through the application of the practical production skills associated with performance.
-PLO9 Apply performance and workshop techniques associated with key cultural forms or practitioners.
-PLO10 Apply and maintain professional employment standards of ethics, codes of conduct and industry working practices in a company context
+Code Description PLO1 Apply the range of processes by which musical theatre performance is made.
+PLO2 Apply performance and workshop techniques associated with key musical theatre forms or practitioners.
+PLO3 Apply and maintain professional employment standards of ethics, codes of conduct and industry working practices in a company context PLO4 Engage in independent and group research as part of the processes of experimentation and creating musical theatre work.
+PLO5 Articulate the critical frameworks used to read and analyse the complexities of musical theatre performance PLO6 Describe, interpret and evaluate musical theatre performance texts from a range of critical and theoretical perspectives PLO7 Envisage and articulate the performance potential implied by a libretto, score, chorographic book or other text PLO8 Analyse and evaluate their work and the work of others in an appropriate critical framework; PLO9 Exercise independent judgement, undertake investigations, select and present cogent conclusions about a given body of information and engage in rational informed debate PLO10 Engage in performance and production of musical theatre based on an acquisition and understanding of appropriate performance and production vocabularies, skills, structures and working methods.

+Code Description PLO11 Work collaboratively to make new work or original interpretations of extant work, both in ensemble and individual contexts, as a creative practitioner in an identified role and in a range of musical theatre contexts.
+PLO12 Effect significant communication with an audience through the application of the practical production skills associated with musical theatre performance.